dxjoshi/gof-design-patterns/README.md

 -- Attaches additional responsibilities to an object dynamically.
 -- Decorator provides a flexible alternative to subclassing for extending functionality.

-### Iterator Pattern:
---  Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 ### Factory Pattern:
 -- Defines interface for creating an object, but lets subclasses define which class to instantiate.
 -- It lets a class defer instantiation to subclasses.